 - First Nations reach out to teachers who they feel would fit well with their specific school and community.

 - Teachers and community leaders then discuss the mutual fit.
 Sometimes a teacher receives offers from more than one community.

 - Teachers accept an offer from a community.

 You will teach in a rural or remote First Nation in Northern Ontario or Manitoba.
-We currently work with 19 First Nations, and will be partnering with several additional communities by September 2019.
+We currently work with 18 First Nations, and will be partnering with additional communities by September 2020.
 During the interview and selection process, you will not know the First Nation in which you will teach.
 The matching process happens afterward.
-Our First Nation partners identify their needs and reach out to the Teach For Canada teachers that have the specific fit with their school and community.
+Partner First Nations identify their needs and reach out to the Teach For Canada teachers that have the specific fit with their school and community.
 Teachers then speak to the First Nation that has extended an offer to confirm that it will be a good mutual fit.

 Summer Enrichment Program

 Teach For Canada teachers join us in the summer before they begin teaching for an intensive, community-focused Summer Enrichment Program, co-designed and led by education experts, experienced teachers, school and community leaders, and Elders.
-Among other topics, Teach For Canada teachers are immersed in the histories and cultures of the communities in which they will teach, meet two members from the community in which they will teach, visit a First Nations community, learn teaching strategies tailored for northern First Nations students, and discuss and reflect on wellness and self-care techniques.
+Among other topics, Teach For Canada teachers engage in the histories and cultures of the communities in which they will teach, meet members from the community they’ve been hired by, participate in an experiential trip to a partner First Nation, become familiar with Indigenous pedagogies and ways of knowing, and discuss and reflect on wellness and self-care strategies.

-The 2019 Summer Enrichment Program is a three-week immersive program that will be held from 13 July to 4 August.
+Planning for the 2020 Summer Enrichment Program is in progress.
+It will be a 2-3 week immersive program held in July/August of 2020.
 Learn more about the Summer Enrichment Program.